 All the information you need for each exposure mode is displayed clearly in the viewfinder.
 In aperture priority mode the chosen aperture is displayed at the bottom centre with the shutter speed range displayed on the right.
-LED’s indicate the selected shutter speed or, where appropriate, under- or over-exposure indicators.
+LED’s indicate the camera selected shutter speed or, where appropriate, the under- or over-exposure markers.

 In shutter priority mode the aperture is still displayed bottom centre since it is read directly off the lens via a small window in the prism.
-Beside this the chosen shutter speed is shown and the display on the right now shows the aperture range with the camera’s selection indicated by the LED’s.
-That rudimentary programme mode I mentioned earlier takes effect if the chosen shutter speed requires an aperture setting beyond the limits of the attached lens.
+To the right of this the chosen shutter speed is shown and the display on the right now shows the aperture range with the camera’s selection indicated by the LED’s.
+That rudimentary programme mode I mentioned earlier takes effect if the chosen shutter speed requires an aperture settings beyond the limits of the attached lens.
 In this instance the over- or under- exposure indicator will light up, but if you do not make the necessary adjustment then the camera will automatically adjust the shutter speed to ensure proper exposure.
-It’s clearly a very basic function and one one that would not be regularly required (assuming a minimally competent photographer), but it was interesting in its time as a pointer to the ongoing development of automatic exposure control.
+It’s clearly a very basic function and one onethat would not be regularly required (assuming a minimally competent photographer), but it was interesting in its time as a pointer to the ongoing development of automatic exposure control.

 It’s also worth noting that use of the shutter priority mode requires the use of MD lenses.
 While older lenses can still be used with the XD in manual or aperture priority mode, they will not work in shutter priority.
 This is because the shutter priority mode requires the attached lens to be set at its minimum aperture in order to function correctly and the earlier lenses lacked any means of communicating that information to the camera.
 The MD lenses added a small tab that fulfills that function.
 MD lenses also had new light weight aperture blades designed to work with the ‘Final Check Metering’ function.